donbrew1/Tilt-Blinds/README.md

 # Tilt-Blinds

-NEW NOW HAS MQTT AND NO IR.
+NEW NOW HAS MQTT AND WEB PAGE NO IR.

 Problem: I am paraplegic.
 I occupy a room in the basement with 2 side-byside windows for outside light.
 I cannot reach the blind controls.
 There is an electrical outlet nearby.